callumflack/callum-flack-design/content/projects/2017-11-10-the-substation.comp.md

 Our visual design rework focussed on giving The Substation's brilliant, eclectic photography centre stage, framed by whitespace and clean typography.
 In the original website design, the photography was placed within the bounds of the text column.
 We exploded this grid system, so that images, gifs and video would immerse people in the electric world of The Substation.

-> The wordmark has been extended with a distinctive line that can be customized for a series of transformations that reflect the dynamic nature of the organization and its initiatives.” _— Brad Spalding, Managing Director_
+> The wordmark has been extended with a distinctive line that can be customized for a series of transformations that reflect the dynamic nature of the organization and its initiatives.” _Brad Spalding, Managing Director_

 Our initial remit was bug fixes yet after understanding their issues, we proposed a change of website platform to stem the constant maintenance costs draining their digital marketing effectiveness.
 In the process, it became easy to improve the site's content structure, usability and performance without a big time spend.
 With a performant codebase, we were also able to polish their visual brand.